-Jan, the receptionist, and sometime secretary at WHSL was an attractive lady in her late 20s.
+Jan, the receptionist, and sometime secretary at WHSL, was an attractive lady in her late 20s.
 She was friendly to all the staff, except for me.
 She just didn’t seem to like me, hard as that is to imagine.
 No, I hadn’t hit on her or told her dirty jokes.
 I don’t do that sort of thing, and besides, I had limited interaction with her.
 She was nothing like Lynn at WAMY.

 Another possibility is that she may have overheard me talking with some of the other Jocks (who were laughing with me) about how corny I thought it was that most of our commercials ended with the tag: “And be sure to tell them you heard it on Whistle,” W H i S t L e.
-That’s the only incident I could think of, she might tell Sidney, that could tick him off.
-Unlikely, because I believe Sidney would have talked to me directly and reminded me that I get paid because of these commercials and to shut my big mouth.
+That’s the only incident I could think of she might tell Sidney that could tick him off.
+Unlikely because I believe Sidney would have talked to me directly and reminded me that I get paid because of these commercials and to shut my big mouth.

-Anyhow, having enjoyed my coveted the 10-3 mid-day show on WHSL for several months — playing oldies like Don’t Be Cruel by Elvis, Can’t Get used to Losing You by Bobby Darrin — without any complaint from the PD, listeners, or a slip in ratings; Sidney Wilson confronted me just as I finished my show one afternoon.
+Anyhow, having enjoyed my coveted 10-3 mid-day show on WHSL for several months — playing oldies like Don’t Be Cruel by Elvis, Can’t Get used to Losing You by Bobby Darrin — without any complaint from the PD, listeners, or a slip in ratings; Sidney Wilson confronted me just as I finished my show one afternoon.

 He was direct: “Effective immediately, you’re going on graveyards.
 [Midnight to 6 am] How you like them apples?”
 I didn’t think he meant to construct that in the form of a question.
 So, I didn’t reply.
 I still may have been part country bumpkin, but I wasn’t stupid.
-I kept my mouth shut.
+So, I kept my mouth shut.

 I would recover somewhat.
-After a week or so, I was hosting the 7 to Midnight shift (the slot I did briefly when I first came to WHSL) and was surprisingly filling in for the important daytime slots, including Morning Drive.
+After a week or so, I was hosting the 7 to Midnight shift (the slot I did briefly when I first came to WHSL) and was surprisingly filling in for the critical daytime slots, including Morning Drive.

 I was playing Ballad Of The Green Berets by SSgt.
 Barry Sadler, a top song in 1965-6.
 Other favorites were Bang Bang (My Baby Shot Me Down)–Cher, Seventh Son–Johnnie Rivers, Get Off My Cloud–Rolling Stones, Little Red Riding Hood–Sam The Sham and The Pharaohs, We Can Work It Out–Beatles . . .
 Lightnin’ Strikes by Lou Christie.